ayatokura/ai-openscale/wos-debias-ovr.md

 ### Configuring the {{site.data.keyword.aios_short}} service for indirect bias
 {: #mf-debias-indirect-steps}

 When you set up the fairness monitor, select the fields to monitor.
-This can include both training features and fields excluded from model training.
-If you select a field excluded from model training, {{site.data.keyword.aios_short}} finds correlations between values in that field and values in the training features.
-The correlated features will be used as proxies for the fields that were excluded from model training.
+Include both training features and fields that are excluded from model training.
+If you select a field that is excluded from model training, {{site.data.keyword.aios_short}} finds correlations between values in that field and values in the training features.
+The correlated features are used as proxies for the fields that were excluded from model training.

 ![Indirect bias displays](images/wos-indirect-bias.png)